fiatconnect/specification/fiatconnect-api.md

 ## 6.4.
 Fiat Accounts

 Sandbox APIs MUST never internally connect to a provided Fiat Account or perform any sort of validation that user-submitted Fiat Account details are "valid".
-Sandbox APIs MUST never actually interact with a user's real fiat accounts.
+Sandbox APIs MUST never actually interact with a user's personal fiat accounts.

 ## 6.5.
 Transfers